mrzaizai2k/Automated-scoring-of-handwritten-test-papers/README.md

 ## 7. Result

-The differences in word and number dataset lead to a cascade of differences in the way I trained model, set up parameters and evaluated.
-Here for the name recognition I will evaluate mainly on methods that I used in training phase.
-Due to the lack of real data, I would evaluate number recognition on the way I created dataset
+Because of the variations in the word and number datasets, I had to change the way I trained the model, set up parameters, and assessed it.
+For name recognition, I'll focus on the strategies I employed throughout the training phase.
+Due to the lack of real data, I'd evaluate number recognition based on how I built the dataset.

-The fisrt 2 tables are the evalution of 122 test papers of just my name and MSSV (with a wide range of light, camera angle and distance, picture resolution...)
-And use them to find my index in my class list of 245 students
+The first two tables show the results of 122 test papers with only my name and MSSV on them (with a wide range of light, camera angle and distance, picture resolution...)
+And utilize them to identify my index in my 245-student class list.

 **Name Recognition**
 |      | CRNN + CTC | + Data Augmentation | + Learning Rate changing | + Attention | + Lexicon search |